Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/boxes/leaf.md

 +---------------------+
 ```

 Finally these offsets will affect the co-ordinates of the shape in a shape-specific way, offsetting values.
 The only things remaining in the leaf will be those few auxialliary values.
-This is called the `LeafStyle` stage.
+This is called the `AuxLeaf` stage.

 ```
 +---------------------+